wchill/TF2Cast/docs/interfaces.md

 # Interfaces

+## Notes
+All Steam IDs are given in the format `[U:1:XXXXXXXX]`, where `XXXXXXX` is a variable length number.
+To convert to SteamID64 (which the Steam API requires), take `XXXXXXX` and add it to 76561197960265728.

 ### POST /api/private/bootstrap

 Bootstrap the Node server with an initial state, such as when a new map is loaded.